-Stratification has existed in our society from the beginning of humankind.
+Stratification has existed in our society since the beginning of humankind.
 Stratification existed mainly in three factors which are Slavery System, Estate System, and Caste System.

 What is Estate System?

-Estate system in the earlier time was seen something like Feudalism.
-Now the question arises what is feudalism.
+The estate system in earlier times was seen as something like feudalism.
+Now the question arises: what is feudalism.
 Feudalism was practiced around the 9th century and it had its influence till the 15th century.
-Feudalism was basically a system in which people were bounded to work for upper-class people in exchange of money or land.
-Many sociologists researched about this term but there was not a peculiar definition of this word but people came with the characteristics of feudalism.
+Feudalism was basically a system in which people were bound to work for upper-class people in exchange for money or land.
+Many sociologists researched this term, but there was no peculiar definition of it; people came up with the characteristics of feudalism.

 Characteristics of Feudalism:-

 - Unlike slavery system this practice was a legal practice, it provided everyone’s rights and duties.
 The labors were not boycotted from public gatherings.